-7.4 Clinical Incidents and reporting
+6.4 Clinical Incidents and reporting

 - a.
-Pharmacies have a legal obligation7 to use an approved incident reporting system.
-Contractors should record, report, and respond to incidents in a manner that complies with the requirements set out in the approved particulars8 including but not limited to: - 1.
-Maintaining a patient safety incident log b.
-The Contractor is required, as part of this contract, to inform the Commissioner at Salford of any and all incidents relating to the provision of EHC provision.
+Pharmacies have a legal obligation10 to use an approved incident reporting system.
+Contractors should record, report, and respond to incidents in a manner that complies with the requirements set out in the approved particulars11 including but not limited to: - 1.
+Maintaining a patient safety incident log. - 2.
+Reporting patient safety incidents to the Learn from Patient Safety Events (LFPSE) service12.
+The National Reporting and Learning Service (NRLS) was decommissioned on 30 June 2024. - b.
+The Contractor is required, as part of this contract, to inform the Commissioner at Salford (monica.saiz-miranda@salford.gov.uk) of any and all incidents relating to the provision of EHC provision.